 Old Performance Measures 1-12 in Part II will no longer be tracked.
 For metrics 6- 8 and 10, no target was established as FY 20 data was an initial survey to establish a baseline for future targets.
 Metrics 11 and 12 were replaced in FY 24 with metrics to track continuous improvement.

 The annual Gallup survey reflects the number of actual engaged employees.
-The agency is targeting an 76% increase (37% to 65.1%) of engaged employees in FY 24 as management has deemed it a challenging but realistic target.
+The agency is targeting a 76% increase (37% to 65.1%) of engaged employees in FY 24 as management has deemed it a challenging but realistic target.

 Taxpayer Access Point (TAP) is a secure portal that allows taxpayers to electronically file returns, pay taxes, and review their account.
 The website will initiate a survey after a user has completed their business.
 The 95% target is based on industry standards for web-based satisfaction surveys.
 The survey began in December 2020.

 In FY 24, the agency introduced a new continuous improvement performance measure with two metrics.
 Operational Excellence is all about documenting, measuring, reporting, and improving continually in the service of our taxpayers.
-Two metrics will be used to track the performance indices: percentage of Operational Excellence implementation throughout the agency and the percent of projects completed from the annual plan.
+Two metrics will be used to track the performance indices: percentage of Operational Excellence implementation throughout the agency and the percentage of projects completed from the annual plan.